-In February 2017, the above-reproduced meme began circulating, attributing the following quote to President Richard Nixon:
+In February 2017 a meme began circulating that attributed a quote about leaks and Watergate to President Richard Nixon:

 As is often the case with similar memes, the quote began popping up with frequency on Facebook in seeming response to current events.
 One version appeared in a comment thread on California Lt.
 Governor Gavin Newsom’s Facebook wall: